“Central bankers, businessmen, and investors continually try to beat History to a pulp, but History always wins the final rounds.”

 - The Little Book of Bull's Eye Investing: Finding Value, Generating Absolute Returns and Controlling Risk in Turbulent Markets

-John currently lives in Dallas and is the proud father of seven children, five of whom are adopted.
+He currently lives in Dallas, Texas and is the proud father of seven children, five of whom are adopted.

 John Mauldin's 15 year track record

 “That men do not learn very much from the lessons of history is the most important of all the lessons that history has to teach.”

 “Would you tell me, please, which way I ought to go from here?”

 “That depends a good deal on where you want to get to,” said the Cat.

 “I don't much care where –” said Alice.

 “Then it doesn't matter which way you go,” said the Cat.

 “– so long as I get somewhere,” Alice added as an explanation.